keisuke-uemura/proximal_femur_BMD_measurement/README.md

 - Slope and intercept of the regression model (if BMD conversion is necessary.
 If conversion is not needed, put 0 for both parameters)

 ## For full-automated measurement
-- Landmarks of the proximal femur selected by an AI trained model (XXXXXXXX)
+- Landmarks of the proximal femur selected by an AI trained model (https://github.com/NAIST-ICB/LandmarkDetection)

 ## Usage